snrnats/doc-centre/docfx_project/pro/api/shipments/introduction.md

 Depending on the content returned, PRO's responses may include the following headers:

 * `x-api-version` - The version of the API that served the request
-* `Last-Modified` - For resources that can be updated (e.g. shipments and shipment groups) the `Last-Modified` header will include the timestamp on which the resource was last updated.
 * `Content-Type` -  The format of the response body.
 This will ordinarily have the value _application/json_.
 * `Content-Encoding` -  If you request responses in GZIP format, the `Content-Encoding` response header returns a value of _gzipped_.